DuLab-SYSU/Cov_Spatial/README.md

 ### `script/data_processing.py`

 - Performs data preprocessing and quality control for SARS-CoV-2 sequences and associated metadata from GISAID.
-- Counts the number of sequences for each Omicron sublineage and each province in the mainland of China.
+- Counts the number of sequences for each Omicron sublineage and each province in the Chinese mainland.
 - Identifies six dominant ancestral Omicron lineages: **BA.5, BF.7, DY, XBB, EG.5, and HK**.
 - Defines three epidemic phases based on temporal predominance and lineage composition:
   - **Phase I:** BA.5/BF.7/DY (July 2022 – March 2023)